-Bio-Glucosamine Forte is a preparation consisting of hard white gelatin capsules each containing 500 mg of glucosamine sulphate corresponding to 400 mg pure glucosamine.
+Bio-Glucosamine Forte is a preparation with hard, white gelatin capsules that each contain 500 mg of glucosamine sulphate, corresponding to 400 mg of pure glucosamine.

 How to take Bio-Glucosamine Forte

-The capsules are taken with a glass of water.
-Dosage is one capsule three times daily.
-You can also choose to take the whole day's ration at one time.
-The capsules do not need to be taken with a meal.
-Do not take double dose if you forget a dose, but continue with normal dosing.
+Take the capsules with a glass of water. osage is one capsule three times daily.
+You can also choose to take the entire dose (three capsules) at once.
+It is not necessary to take the capsules with a meal.
+Do not take a double dose if you forget a dose, just continue with the normal dosage.

 Pregnancy and lactation

-Glucosamine is a small water soluble molecule (an amino-monosaccharide) that the body itself can produce.
-Glucosamine is included as a building block in the union of glycosaminoglycan and hyaluronic acid, which both contribute in the construction of joint cartilage.
+Glucosamine is a small water soluble molecule (an amino-monosaccharide) that the body is able to produce.
+Glucosamine is used as a building block in the union of glycosaminoglycan and hyaluronic acid, both of which contribute to the construction of joint cartilage.

 When to avoid glucosamine

-If you are allergic (hypersensitive) to glucosamine, one of the ingredients or to shellfish, do not take glucosamine as the active substance is derived from shellfish.
+If you are allergic (hypersensitive) to glucosamine or to shellfish, do not take the product.
+Glucosamine, the active substance, is derived from shellfish.

-- By impaired renal function and/or potassium-poor diet
+- Impaired renal function and/or a low-potassium diet

-- By diabetes: Measure your blood sugar regularly when taking glucosamine
+- Diabetes.
+Measure your blood sugar regularly when taking glucosamine

 Collagen, cartilage and joints